KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** JCarter426

-**Description:** In vanilla, with some small variation KOTOR has a binary ending: Light Side or Dark Side.
-But it wasn't always so—until quite late in development a very unique ending for Dark Side players who romanced Carth, one of your first companions, was still being developed, and voice lines were even recorded for it.
+**Description:** As you know, with some small variations KOTOR has a binary ending: Light Side or Dark Side.
+But it wasn't always so—until quite late in development a very unique ending for Dark Side players who romanced Carth was still being developed, and voice lines were even recorded for it.
 For unknown reasons this ending was cut, but with this mod it has now been restored.
 You are not locked into this alternate ending, it's only presented as an option which your character may choose.
-More than this can't be revealed to avoid spoilers, but do note that unless you intend to play as a DS character capable of romancing Carth, this mod will not present any changes.
-Please also note, in vanilla only females can romance Carth, but a third-party mod by Leilukin not present in this guide makes Carth able to be romanced by male characters, and is compatible with this mod.
+More than this can't be revealed without giving the ending away, but do note that unless you intend to play as a DS character capable of romancing Carth, this mod will not present any changes.
+Please also note, a third-party mod by Leilukin not present in this guide makes Carth able to be romanced by male characters, and is compatible with this mod.

 **Category & Tier:** Restored Content / 1 - Essential